Kether180/conscientia.app/README.md

 #### Software Trainings Section

-If you dont have enought experience, no problem at alla! we train you and then you can join our team !
+If you dont have enought experience, no problem at all! we train you and then you can join our team !

 'Conscientia Agency & Coding School is  offers an intensive bootcamps as well as part-time programs in Software development, UX/UI design, AI Machine Learning and Data analytics.